deeplearning4j/deeplearning4j/lstm.md

 Recurrent networks rely on an extension of backpropagation called [backpropagation through time](https://www.cs.cmu.edu/~bhiksha/courses/deeplearning/Fall.2015/pdfs/Werbos.backprop.pdf), or BPTT.
 Time, in this case, is simply expressed by a well-defined series of calculations, which is all backpropagation needs to work.

 Neural networks, whether they are recurrent or not, are simply nested composite functions like `f(g(h(x)))`.
-Adding a time element only extends the chain of functions for which we calculate derivatives with the chain rule.
+Adding a time element only extends the series of functions for which we calculate derivatives with the chain rule.

 ## <a name="vanishing">Vanishing (and Exploding) Gradients</a>